eesawazir/ADS_Assignment1/README.md

 The problem was:

 You are given a list of strings.
-When a string is rotated by p palces to the left, that is called a p-rotation.
+When a string is rotated by p places to the left, that is called a p-rotation.
 The task was to execute p-rotations on each string in the list and find out if the rotated string is present in the input list.

 This task was supposed to be done in O(NM) where